 Allows you to set up your own page for parents, students and colleagues to access, and keep up to date with homework assignments, event scheduling and professional opportunities.
 (Use it for students' nightly homework assignments); the service is free and it can be updated as often as you want to keep your audience informed.

-Short Courses is my digital photography pick of day for its encyclopedic collection of online tutorials.
+Short Courses is a neat site for its encyclopedic collection of online tutorials.
 Topics include Batteries, Choosing a Digital Camera, and Editing Digital Photographs.
 There is also a great links page with pointers to seven fabulous digital photo galleries.

 TECHLEARNING - http://www.techlearning.com/

 Produced by the Technology & Learning Magazine The Well Connected Educator and School Tech Expo and Conference, this site contains reviews and recommendations for what's best for using technology in K-12 education, as well as job listings, discussion boards, resources and contests.

 TECHNOLOGY HORIZONS IN EDUCATION - http://www.thejournal.com/